 The paper is organized as follows.
 In Sect.
-2, we discuss each term of the Hu and Srivastava (1995) propagation model, namely: wind, collision and evaporation terms.
-Then some model simplifications are retained considering some hypotheses.
+2, we present the simple model used and discuss the terms of the complete Hu and Srivastava (1995) propagation model, namely wind, collision and evaporation terms.
+Then, model simplifications are retained considering different hypotheses.
 General principles behind 4-D-VAR data assimilation are presented and a focus is made on the cost function and regularization terms.
 Disdrometer and radar observation operators are then given.
 Finally we describe the algorithm used to retrieve the DSD and vertical wind fields from radar and disdrometer data.
 Then, in Sect.
 3, the instruments available and the case study are described.
 In Sect.
-4, through a twin experiment (i.e. on simulated data), we explore the impact of observation errors in addition to non-modeled phenomena on the algorithm performances as well as the quality of the retrievals.
+4, through a twin experiment (i.e., on simulated data), we explore the impact of observation errors in addition to non-modeled phenomena on the algorithm performances as well as the quality of the retrievals.
 Section 5 gives some results obtained in a stratiform real case study.
 Finally, Sect.
 6 concludes the study.
 Perspectives are also drawn concerning the improvements needed to extend the application of the method to a more general context.